Gardening relieves stress and anxiety and planting and taking care of a garden is an excellent way to reduce anxiety.

 Planting a garden can be a great way to relieve stress.
 A small patio to decorate or if you have a large yard in which to plant vegetables or flowers, beautifying your own space can bring you peace.

-A study of participants showed that 30 minutes of gardening, they experienced a large decline in the amount of stress they had.
-Gardening has a positive impact on stress as well as your mood.
+A study of participants showed that 30 minutes of gardening, they experienced a significant decline in the amount of stress they had.
+Gardening has a positive impact on anxiety, as well as your mood.

 There are several different benefits to gardening: